-- You suffered serious injuries: Severe injuries don’t have to be permanent to change your way of life.
+- Your Medical Bills Are Expense: Severe injuries don’t have to be permanent to change your way of life.
 Medical bills, ongoing physical therapy, and prescription medication costs add up quickly.
 The insurance industry tends to low-ball accident settlements, so you may want a lawyer on your side representing your best interests.

 It’s a good rule of thumb not to speak with the other driver’s insurance company by yourself.
 Insurance companies are businesses first and foremost, and they’re looking to pay the lowest amount for claims in order to make the greatest profit.
 Anything you say to the adjuster could potentially be used against you, and so it’s wisest to direct them to your Virginia personal injury attorney.

 Insurance adjusters will try to question you about the nature of your injuries, how much time or money you have lost, contact information for your doctor(s) and any witnesses to the accident, and any insurance information that family members may have; you do not need to answer any of these questions, and should politely redirect them to your attorney.

 Insurance adjusters are trained to get you to say things that will ruin your case.
 If you choose our personal injury law firm, we immediately contact the insurance companies and inform them that they are no longer allowed to contact you.
 We will take over all communication dealing with insurance.
 They will have to go through us to get to you.

 When determining the value of a personal injury claim, it’s important to consider the damage done in the wreck.
 The severity of injuries and the degree of property damage caused by the collision both factor into the equation.
 Another major fact?
 Whether or not there is insurance coverage and the policy limits.